ainsliegibson/BINF7700_Capstone_AinslieForbes/README.md

 # BINF7700\_Capstone\_AinslieForbes

 Main repo for capstone work

+*Note: This repo is under constrcution*

 **PROJECT**